Birth Is Natural

 Why?
 Because all of you are going to give birth to your baby just because you are pregnant.
 Birth is the conclusion of pregnancy.

-The GREAT YOUR DESIRE to have natural childbirth or normal childbirth the more skilled you need to be because wanting natural childbirth does not mean that is what you’ll have.
+The GREAT YOUR DESIRE to have a natural childbirth or normal childbirth the more skilled you need to be because wanting natural childbirth does not mean that is what you’ll have.

 The MOST COMMON CAUSE OF INTERVENTIONS is your inability to cope with the natural occurring pain of contractions!
 If you learn Birthing Better birth and coaching skills just to cope with labor pains then you’re well on your way to having a natural childbirth.